-Welcome to day 2 of my Crafty Christmas series!
+Welcome to day 2 of my 12 Days of a Holiday Crafts series!
 Today I’m sharing this fun idea for creating a felt banner for the holidays!
-This DIY holiday banner only uses a few supplies including white fabric paint and stiff colorful felt!
+This DIY holiday banner only uses a few supplies including white fabric paint and stiff colorful felt.
 I created two banners, “JOY” and “MERRY” and also created extra letters I plan to use as gift tags on some of my holiday gifts.
 These would also make cute ornaments!

 The idea for these cute letters came from the sweetest children’s book I found at our local library, The ABCs of Christmas.
 The cover of the book has the ABCs written in colorful block letters with little designs in white glitter all over them.
 My designs are nowhere near as intricate but I love the overall effect of the white fabric paint on the colored felt letters.
 The stiffened felt was strong enough to hold the white puffy paint without warping.

 Jill Howarth has another holiday board book called The Colors of Christmas that is on my wish list.
 The illustrations are so beautiful and retro.
 This isn’t sponsored – I just really love Christmas books and these are so sweet I wanted to mention them! :)